Shawkot/Web-Software-Development/README.md

 # Web-Software-Development
-## This repo will consist of all the codes and projects that I have done during the course "Web Software Development"
-## Visit course site https://fitech101.aalto.fi/web-software-development for more detail information.
+## This repo will consist of all the codes and projects I have done during the "Web Software Development" course.
+Visit course site https://fitech101.aalto.fi/web-software-development for more detailed information.

 ## Technology and language stack:
   - JavaScript and Deno run-time environment